What happens to your skin when flying?

 - Cleanse your face thoroughly with cotton pads pre-soaked in a calming make up remover with ingredients such as chamomile.

-- Apply a eye cream that reduces puffiness – ingredients such as caffeine.
+- Eye cream that reduces puffiness – ingredients such as caffeine.

-- Apply a layer of moisturiser over lips – ingredient such as hyaluronic acid.
+- A layer of moisturiser over lips – ingredient such as hyaluronic acid.

-- Apply a few drops of an antioxidant facial serum over face and neck.
+- A few drops of an antioxidant facial serum over face and neck.

 - Apply a hydrating mask over the face and neck and leave it on for the entire journey.